Azure/plato/examples/getting-started-on-aml/README.md

-# Simple Adder Sample
+# Getting Started on AML

-In this folder we show how to get started training an RL agent on Azure ML with a custom Gymnasium environment.
+In this folder we show how to get started training an RL agent on Azure ML with a custom Gymnasium environment ("Simple Adder").

 ### What this sample covers